Delivery Challan | What is Delivery Challan Under GST

 • Transporting goods in multiple shipments

 If goods are transported using different modes of shipment in a partial or full non-assembled state, the supplier must issue a tax invoice when transporting the first consignment.
-Then, a challan should be issued for every subsequent consignment, where you should provide the invoice reference.
+Then, a challan should be issued for every subsequent consignment, for which you should provide the invoice reference.

-• When issuing tax invoices is not possible when removing the goods
+• When issuing tax invoice is not possible when removing the goods

 As per Rule 55(4) of CGST and SGST Rules, 2017, if the goods being transported are meant for sale or supply.
 Still, it is impossible to issue the tax invoice, and the supplier can issue a delivery challan and transport the goods.
 The tax invoice would then be issued after the delivery of the goods.